|

 there, possibly many, who claim they own or know of exceptions.
 This is very

 likely true, and is due to the way in which OEM vehicle construction occurs.
 This variability and ambiguity is just a fact of life and unfortunately cannot be avoided or completely resolved.
+What follows is what I believe to

 be true, or the most correct, information based on the research I have done